remodlai/Flowise/docs/documentation/handoff/api_keys/service_users/implementation_plan.md

 - [ ] Testing
   - [ ] Unit tests for new controllers and services
   - [ ] Integration tests for API key creation and authentication
+  - [ ] Performance tests for Redis caching
   - [ ] UI tests for API key management
   - [ ] Test both personal and service keys